fingerprintjs/fingerprintjs-pro-react/README.md

 - For Next.js users: Next.js 13.1 or higher
 - For Typescript users: Typescript 4.8 or higher

+Note: This package assumes you have a Fingerprint Pro subscription or trial, it is not compatible with the [source-available FingerprintJS](https://github.com/fingerprintjs/fingerprintjs).
+See our documentation to learn more about the [differences between Fingerprint Pro and FingerprintJS](https://dev.fingerprint.com/docs/identification-vs-fingerprintjs).

 ## Installation

 Using [npm](https://npmjs.org):